Bond’s Casual Brown Linen in Japan

 Do Yourself a Favor and…

-Little Nelly got a hot reception.
+Little Nellie got a hot reception.
 Four big shots made improper advances toward her, but she defended her honor with great success.